webx0jedi/Finance_Tracker/README.md

-# Finance_Tracker
+# Stock_Market_Tracker

-This project is a finance tracker to keep track of expenses and savings.
+This project is a follow-up of an app built on youtube which checks the stock market.
-The idea is to keep updating it into a full-stack app, starting simple...